Rev. Tammy Hodge Orovec (Incumbant 3/4time priest)

-Rev. Vivien is Priest in Charge at St. Mark's.
-She came to St. Mark's in September 2012 while completing her studies towards a Master of Divinity degree from Atlantic School of Theology, and was ordained as Priest in December 2013.
+Rev. Vivien ministers in partnership with Rev. Tammy as our Assistant Priest and was our Priest in Charge (2018-2019) at St. Mark's.
+She came to St. Mark's in September 2012 while completing her studies towards a Master of Divinity degree from Atlantic School of Theology and was ordained as Priest in December 2013.
 She served as Priest Assistant at St. Mark's before becoming Priest in Charge after the retirement of the former Rector.
 She has worked as geologist, and later as academic computing services specialist in a university environment.
 Previously educated in her home province of Quebec and at Queen's University, she moved to Nova Scotia in the 1970s, and lived for several years in Halifax's North End, just a few blocks from St. Mark's.
-She feels very happy and blessed to be among the St. Mark's community.
+She feels incredibly happy and blessed to be among the St. Mark's community.

 Fr.
-Morrell began his ministry at St. Mark’s in March of 2011 after coming from the Middle East and Grenada.
+Morrell who retired and left us in 2018, began his ministry at St. Mark’s in March of 2011 after coming from the Middle East and Grenada.
 He received his theological training at Kenyon College, Ohio, and continued at McGill University and The Montreal Diocesan Theological College.
 He was ordained priest at St. Peter’s Church in Sherbrooke in 1992 in the Diocese of Quebec.
 Before leaving for Qatar, Fr.
 Morrell was working in the Diocese of Montreal.
 From 1983 – 1988, John was Program Director in this diocese with a strong focus on Youth Ministry.
 Fr.
-Morrell continued the outreach mission of St. Mark’s and developed ties with other churches in the area, and organized memorable celebrations: of St Mark's 150th anniversary in 2016, and the Halifax Explosion in 2017.
+Morrell continued the outreach mission of St. Mark’s and developed ties with other churches in the area and organized memorable celebrations: of St Mark's 150th anniversary in 2016, and the Halifax Explosion in 2017.
 In August 2018 he retired from his service here, with good wishes and a wonderful farewell.

 Retired Diocesan Bishop Sue Moxley previously served as Rector of St. Mark's.
 She writes, “My first Sunday at St. Mark’s, I looked out and saw NO children, although the Parish profile had said there were some, that had been hopeful thinking!
 Over the next few years, the St. Mark’s Community had a population explosion!
 The Sunday School, the Servers’ Guild and the Children’s Choir all grew, much to the delight of the congregation.
 It was wonderful to have some of those children at my consecration as Bishop and I have a lovely photo of two of them with me that night.”